 Wheat harvest around Southeast Kansas has been frustrating for many farmers, with frequent rains keeping combines out of the field and slowing progress.
 While some fields are producing well, others are seeing lower-than-expected yields.

-Recent storms have also damaged the crop.
+Recent storms have also caused damage.
 Crop Production Wildcat Extension Agent James Coover says hail, heavy rain and strong winds have caused wheat to shatter in some fields, leaving grain on the ground before it can be harvested.
 Coover says shattering is a major concern because once grain falls to the ground, it cannot be recovered.
 Many producers are also reporting lower test weights due to the wet conditions.

-Drier and windier weather is expected across the southern Plains next week, which could help farmers finish wheat harvest and finally make progress on planting soybeans.
+Coover says farmers dealing with shattered wheat may need to slow harvest speeds and increase fan settings on their combines to help reduce losses and improve grain quality.
+Drier and windier weather is expected across the southern Plains next week, which could help farmers finish wheat harvest and make progress on planting soybeans.